-- K. Petty Offenses or Petty Acts of Misconduct.in addition to those listed in Section I. A., petty offenses are limited to acts that solely constitute violations of School Board policies, infractions or misdemeanors which do not involve bodily harm, including, but not limited to, minor fights or disturbances, disorderly conduct, disrupting a school function, assault without the use of a weapon, battery without serious bodily injury, affray, theft of less than \$300, trespassing, and vandalism of less than \$1,000.
-Further examples can be found in the Code of Student Conduct, Policy 5.8. - L. Petty theft.
-Taking property worth less than \$300. - M. Physical attack.
-Refers to an actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual. - N. Possession.
-Knowing, intentional, deliberate or inadvertent control of any article, object, asset or property. - O. Self-defense.
-An attempt to "prevent" an attack or a threatened injury or to stop the process of confrontation.
-It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated.
+- J. Petty Offenses or Petty Acts of Misconduct.in addition to those listed in Section I. A., petty offenses are limited to acts that solely constitute violations of School Board policies, infractions or misdemeanors which do not involve bodily harm, including, but not limited to, minor fights or disturbances, disorderly conduct, disrupting a school function, assault without the use of a weapon, battery without serious bodily injury, affray, theft of less than \$300, trespassing, and vandalism of less than \$1,000.
+Further examples can be found in the Code of Student Conduct, Policy 5.8. - K. Petty theft.
+Taking property worth less than \$300. - L. Possession.
+Knowing, intentional, deliberate or inadvertent control of any article, object, asset or property. - M. Self-defense.
+An attempt to "ward off prevent" an attack or a threatened injury or, not to accelerate or retaliate, but to stop the process of confrontation.
+It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated. and not to become an aggressor in the process of the confrontation.